sairuk/docker-tribesnext-server/README.md

 **Run a container**

-NB: the `--rm` arg will destroy the container when stopped.
+NB: the `--rm` arg will destroy the container when stopped; internal ports (666) can be mapped to available host ports (27999) per container
 ```
 docker run -d --rm \
 -p 27999:666/tcp \